집합론

 Proof

-When \(P\) is compatible with \(R\), if even a single element of an equivalence class satisfies \(P\), then \(P\) holds for all elements in the same class.
+When \(P\) is compatible with \(R\), if a single element of an equivalence class satisfies \(P\), then \(P\) holds for all elements in the same class as that element.

 And this is exactly the definition of a compatible unary relation.